RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 ### 5. Datasets

-- From the Sources to Data Ingestions, a connection is established through the data_ingestion_id, which is linked with the dataset_id.
-Additionally, the instrument_id serves as a foreign key in the Datasets table, where dataset_id is the primary key.
+- From the *sources* to *data_ingestions*, a connection is established through the `data_ingestion_id`, which is linked with the dataset_id.
+Additionally, the `instrument_id` serves as a foreign key in the *datasets* table, where `dataset_id` is the primary key.

-- The Datasets table also forms relationships with Data Rows and Dataset Variables, using dataset_id as a foreign key.
+- The *datasets* table also forms relationships with *datarows* and *dataset_variables*, using `dataset_id` as a foreign key.

-- Moving from Data Rows, the row_id, originally assigned as a foreign key from the Death Rows, is collected.
-These rows are subsequently translated into data, with the row_id serving as a foreign key.
+- Moving from *datarows*, the `row_id`, originally assigned as a foreign key from the Death Rows, is collected.
+These rows are subsequently translated into data, with the `row_id` serving as a foreign key.

-- Additionally, the Data Rows table contains a variable_id, which can be further related to Variables, a topic that will be covered in the next section.
+- Additionally, the *datarows* table contains a `variable_id`, which can be further related to *variables*, a topic that will be covered in the next section.

 The actual data is stored and organized within the following tables: